Wellbeing

 Is there anything that oily fish isn’t good for?
 Salmon, mackerel, and sardines are all key sources of omega-3 which are key for cognitive function and linked to lower levels of depression.

-The benefits of oily fish are not only mood-related either.
+The benefits of oily fish are not only mood-related either (British Dietetic Association, 2023).
 They’re also thought to help against cardiovascular disease, certain cancers and dementia.

+Not only can making healthier food choices boost your mood but you can also benefit from a maintaining a healthy weight.
 If you’re looking for ways to lose weight rather than boost mood then you should certainly incorporate a healthy balanced diet with a wide variety of fruits and vegetables.
-However, if you haven’t been able to lose weight by diet and exercise alone then you may benefit from our weight loss medication, such as OrlistatOzempic or Saxenda.
+However, if you haven’t been able to lose weight by diet and exercise alone then you may benefit from our weight loss medication, such as OrlistatWegovy, Mounajro or Saxenda.

 Medically Reviewed by: